 New Orleans, Louisiana, United States

-Change of Inflammation biomarkers
+Biomarkers of Inflammation

-Time frame: Change in serum Interleukin-6 levels after 28 days of intervention.
+Time frame: After 28 days of treatment

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.